aleen42/auto-contribution/README.md

 ## auto-contribution

-a node.js module for automatically generating contributions on github without worry about its movement
+a node.js module for automatically generating contributions on github without worrying about its movement

 #### Installation